Compare any two graphics cards:

 Intro

-The GeForce GTS 150 uses a 55 nm design. nVidia has clocked the core frequency at 740 MHz.
-The GDDR3 RAM works at a speed of 500 MHz on this model.
-It features 128 SPUs as well as 64 TAUs and 16 Rasterization Operator Units.
+The GeForce GTS 150 makes use of a 55 nm design. nVidia has clocked the core frequency at 740 MHz.
+The GDDR3 memory is set to run at a frequency of 500 MHz on this card.
+It features 128 SPUs as well as 64 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs